-A lot of people can relate to feeling stressed.
-When I ask people what causes their stress, the most common reasons they give me are:
+When I ask people what causes this survival mode to kick in, the most common reasons they give me are:

 - Other people (including their manager and relationship breakdowns)